Robert E. Hall (soldier)

-Robert E. Hall (born May 31, 1947) is a retired United States Army soldier who served as the eleventh Sergeant Major of the Army from October 21, 1997, to June 23, 2000.
+Robert E. Hall (born May 31, 1947) is a retired United States Army soldier who served as the eleventh Sergeant Major of the Army (SMA) from October 24, 1997, to June 23, 2000.

 Early life and education

 Hall was born in Gaffney, South Carolina, on May 31, 1947.
-He entered the United States Army in February 1968 and attended Basic Training at Fort Bragg, North Carolina, and Advanced Individual Training at Fort Bliss, Texas.
+His father was a World War II veteran with a Silver Star and Purple Heart.
+He attended Limestone College in Gaffney before joining the army.

 He holds a Bachelor of Arts degree in management from Park College in Parkville, Missouri.